 The Haywood Burns Fellowships are designed to encourage students to work in the NLG’s tradition of “people’s lawyering.”
 The program exists to help students apply their talents and skills to find creative ways to use the law to advance justice.
 Burns Fellowships provoke law students to question traditional notions of how one must practice law and to provide a summer experience that will enrich and challenge them.
 Donate to support the next generation of people’s lawyers here!

-The 2023 application cycle is now closed.
-Application for 2024 will be posted in November 2023.
+The 2024 Haywood Burns Application Cycle is now closed.
+The 2025 Application will be available in November 2024.

 Email NLG Director of Research and Education Traci Yoder at firstname.lastname@example.org if you have questions about the fellowship or the application process.